Sponsored content

 National parks aren’t only beautiful, protected stretches of wilderness – they’re also expressions of nature’s bounty.
 They’re places where you can seek solitude, find inspiration, be awed, and feel at one with nature and wildlife.

 Many of the world’s most spectacular national parks are located in North America, and the 10 parks we’ve featured go a long way to highlight the astonishing diversity of this continent.
-From the snow-capped peaks of the Canadian Rockies to the parched canyons of the American West, these national parks are welcoming destinations that transcend all ages and fitness levels.
+From the snow-capped peaks of the Canadian Rockies to the parched canyons of the American West, these welcoming destinations transcend all ages and fitness levels.

 If you’re a thrill seeker, you can go white-water rafting, mountain biking, climbing, and canyoning – or you can take things easy and explore on foot.
-The hiking trails that weave through these parks are some of the best in the world, and trekking through such sensational scenery is as invigorating as it is inspiring.
+The hiking trails that weave through these parks are some of the world’s best, and trekking through such sensational scenery is as invigorating as it is inspiring.